jetpks/devfeed/README.md

   * POST only.
   * Expecting an object that looks like this in the post body:

       {
           nick: "name"
         , message: "Message goes here."
       }

   * `nick` is the name that the user wishes to post under.
   * `message` is the message that the user wishes to post.

-### `/update/:timestamp`
+### `/update/since/:timestamp`
   * Usage: To get messages from the chat room.
   * GET only.
-  * :timestamp needs to be replaced with a timestamp sometime in the past.
+  * `:timestamp` needs to be replaced with a timestamp sometime in the past.
 The timestamp represents how far back you would like messages from.
 For example, if the current time was `1330071170397`, a :timestamp of `1330071110397` would get all messages posted in the last minute.

-    You could also post a :timestamp of 0 to get all messages ever posted in the room.
+    You could also post a `:timestamp` of 0 to get all messages ever posted in the room.

+### `/update/last/:seconds`
+  * Usage: To get messages from the chat room that happened during previous `:seconds` amount of seconds.
+  * GET only.
+  * `:seconds` needs to be replaced with a positive integer value which indicates the maximum age in seconds of the posts that will be returned.

 ### `/server/time`
   * Usage: To get the server's current time.